fdjskla/2020-08-otus-spring-golubkov/homework-2/README.md

-#Homework 1
+#Homework 2

-Simple Spring app configured with xml that shows quiz questions
+- Quiz with answers check
+- Spring configuration with annotations and java config
+- Logging aspect